The data controller in respect of our website is Zubair Sacranie. You can contact the data controller by sending an email to email@example.com.

 Please continue to attend your appointments.
 We have excellent infection control procedures along with a robust triaging policy to ensure the safety of both patients and staff.

-If you are worried about your attendance please contact us to discuss your concerns and we can always postpone your treatment till a later date.
+If you are worried about your attendance please contact us to discuss your concerns and we can always postpone your treatment until a later date.

 When you arrive:

 We advise that you wear a mask at all times while inside the dental practice and only remove your mask at the request of the dental professional.
 We will continue to check your temperature and if this is above 37.8C, you will be advised to rebook your treatment and to follow government guidelines.
-Please do not arrive more than 5 minutes early for an appointment due to social distancing guidelines.
+Please arrive at your appointment time due to social distancing guidelines.

 As you enter the building you will need to use the alcohol disinfectant rub to disinfectant your hands.